suchipi/hex-engine/packages/website/docs/api-2d.md

   /**
    * Creates a CanvasPattern for the Image, using the provided context.
    *
-   * Available since version: Unreleased
+   * Available since version: 0.5.3
    *
    * The primary use of a CanvasPattern is as a fillStyle or strokeStyle on a
    * canvas context.